joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 This compilation can take several hours.
 Run it inside a `screen` or `tmux` session so it survives disconnections.
 Use `-j 2` to avoid hogging CPUs on the shared jumphost.
 Jobs with high parallelism may be killed by admins.
-Alternatively, and ideally, compile on a compute node and set a higher `-j <num cores>`; the commands are the same and will finish faster.
+Alternatively, and ideally, compile on a compute node and set a higher `-j <num cores>`; the commands are the same and will finish faster, but you need to `module load CMake` first.

 ## Downloading a model